martenlienen/brezn/README.md

 ### Run a command

 `brezn run` creates a new copy of your code and then runs the command you provide from there.
-Note that the working directory will be the directory where you issue `brezn run`.
+Note that the working directory will be the directory where brezn copied the environment to.

 ```sh
 brezn run ./train.py overrides=True